Best rewards credit cards of 2019 from our partners

-Why We Like It: You already spend money every week on groceries, and if you have a car, chances are you're spending at the gas pump on a weekly basis as well.
+Why We Like It: You already spend money every week at the supermarket, and if you have a car, chances are you're spending at the gas pump on a weekly basis as well.
 Why not get cash back for the purchases you have to make?
 (American Express is a CardRatings advertiser)

-The Bonus: Earn a $200 statement credit after you spend $1,000 with your card in your first three months of card membership.
+The Bonus: Earn a $250 statement credit after you spend $1,000 with your card in your first three months of card membership.
+Terms apply.

 The Rewards: Earn 6 percent cash back at U.S. supermarkets, up to $6,000 per year in purchases, then 1 percent after that and on select U.S. streaming subscriptions.
-That's at least $120 cash back just on groceries alone (based on $6,000 in grocery store purchases a year); 3 percent cash back at U.S. gas stations and on transit like parking, tolls, bus fares, rideshares and more, and 1 percent cash back on all other purchases.
+That's at least $120 cash back just on supermarket purchases alone (based on $6,000 in purchases a year).
+Also, you'll earn 3 percent cash back at U.S. gas stations and on transit like parking, tolls, bus fares, rideshares and more, and 1 percent cash back on all other purchases.
+Terms apply.
 Read our full Blue Cash Preferred® Card from American Express review.

 Foreign Transaction Fees: 2.7% of each transaction after conversion to US dollars.